 Appendix 2: Threshold and SDR values from Exp 1.1-1.3.

-Table 2- Summary of thresholds and stimulation levels across participants, contacts, and sessions.
+Table 2.
+Summary of thresholds and stimulation levels across participants, contacts, and sessions.
 For each contact (rows), mean and standard deviations are given for the following parameters: PW at detection threshold, PW at 10% of the sensory dynamic range (SDR), PW at 50% of the SDR, and PW at 90% of the SDR.
 The 10%, 50%, and 90% PW levels correspond to the Low, Mid and High intensity conditions in for each repetition of all sub-experiment of Experiment 1.